This Was A Groundbreaking Year For LGBTQ+ Representation In Film — & Also It Wasn't

-The Favourite Was A Victory For LGBTQ+ Representation, But What About Bohemian Rhapsody & Green Book?
+The Favourite's Queen Anne Was A Victory For LGBTQ+ Representation, But What About Bohemian Rhapsody & Green Book?

 The 91st Academy Awards may have been riddled with controversy, and some disappointments, but they made history.
 Spike Lee won his first Academy Award, for Best Adapted Screenplay, after a 30-year shutout.
 Black Panther’s Ruth E. Carter and Hannah Beachler became the first Black women to win in their categories, for Best Costume Design and Best Production Design, respectively.
 And in the major acting categories, three stars took home the gold for portraying LGBTQ+ characters — all based on real-life figures — on screen.